Stuck? Spinning your wheels?

 The world feels akin to Contagion, Ground Hog’s Day and Lost in Translation — combined.
 And so, no surprise, I identify these days as mostly stuck.
 Some days I feel caught, somehow, as if in amber.

-Worries and fears abound in the news and seize my attention.
+Worries and COVID fears abound in the news and seize my attention.

 Even downtime feels like a chore.
 Closets and the garage still are not organized.
 Project lists collect dust.
 There’s been writer’s block in spades.

 Of course, chiding thoughts run all over the place.
 They range from: